£650 to all residents on benefits, paid in installments

 For more information, visit www.lendology.org.uk or call Lendology on 01823 461099.

-With the current living crises problem and the recommendation of electric blankets and certain electric heaters, along with a recent electric blanket fire in Bridgewater, it would be good to promote safe use of these appliances as well as DS Fire and Rescue free home checks.
+With the current cost of living crisis and the recommendation of electric blankets and certain electric heaters it would be good to promote safe use of these appliances as well as DS Fire and Rescue free home checks.

 Home checks: